Farm workplace policies

 - provide the framework for business planning.

 As a minimum, dairy farms should have policies for handling an emergency, accident, illness, injury or a near miss.
-There should also be policies that deal with discrimination and bullying, harassment, and alcohol and drug use - keep reading for more information about these different policies.
+There should also be policies that deal with discrimination and bullying, harassment, and alcohol and drug use – keep reading for more information about these different policies.
+Templates are listed at the bottom of the page – split by workplace policies and activity related policies.

 You may also want to include policies for smoking; internet, email and mobile phone use; or children on farms